nullobject/atlas/README.md

 ## How the game works

+### Habitat

+A player prefers to live in a biome based on their genes.
+Occupying cells within a player's preferred biome consumes the least amount of energy.

+For example, a desert dweller prefers not to exist within a forest biome.

 ### Movement

 A player can move from their current cell to a neighbouring cell.
 Movement consumes food and water.